David graduated in Adelaide in 1997, and immediately left for Geelong

 Mary is highly regarded for her strong patient focus and is committed to tailoring treatments to suit individual patient needs.
 Mary's enthusiasm,

-Mary also works part-time as a babysitter.
-When she isn’t at work you will find her at a park or shopping for toys with one of her 6 grandchildren.
-Her favourite TV shows are The Bold and the Beautiful and anything on ABC for kids.
-Mary also does glass-blowing at the Jam Factory and you can see some of her finished product in the practice.
+Mary also works part-time as a babysitting, dedicated granny!
+When she isn’t at work you might find her at a park or shopping for toys with one of her 10 grandchildren.
+Her favourite past times include walking, playing bridge, enjoying the company and activities at her club, socialising in general, and wine appreciation in particular.
+Mary has enjoyed glass-blowing at the Jam Factory and you can see some of her finished product in the practice.

-David returned to SA in 2000 and has been a strong part of Physio at Grange since.
-He has a keen interest in all sport and sporting injuries including dance, soccer, football, netball, basketball and tennis.
-David's calm and methodical manner and 'hands on' approach makes each treatment session very rewarding.
+David returned to SA in 2000 and has been a strong part of Physio at Grange ever since.
+He has a keen interest in all sport and sporting injuries including but not limited to those associated with dance, soccer, football, netball, basketball, and tennis.
+David's calm and methodical manner and 'hands on' approach makes each treatment session extremely rewarding.

-David can often be seen early morning walking around Grange with a coffee in hand and pushing his twin boys, Marco and Samuel, around in their pram.
+David can often be seen early morning walking around Grange with a coffee in hand.
+Much time is spent with his twin boys, Marco and Samuel, and their insatiable appetite for sport together with youngest son, Alexander, who is not far behind.

-Roger has been General Manager of Physio at Grange for 8 years.
+Roger has been General Manager of Physio at Grange for many years.

 He manages the Physio's overall business operation, including financial management, administration, and business development.

-Wendy graduated in Adelaide in 1983 and worked initially at Port Pirie Hospital until she opened her own private practice as the Port Pirie Sports Medicine Clinic in 1984.
+Wendy graduated in Adelaide in 1983 and worked initially at Port Pirie Hospital until she opened her own private practice in 1984 - the Port Pirie Sports Medicine Clinic.
 She closed the practice in 2002 when she moved to Wallaroo Hospital as Senior Physiotherapist where she spent 11 years.
 In recent years she has moved to Adelaide and worked for Physio@Grange and Wellness & Lifestyles.

 Wendy has a Masters of Physiotherapy (rural and remote) completed in 1998 and a Diploma of Population Health (2008).